 The panel concludes that the theses reflect the advanced character of the programme and the high academic standard set by the programme.
 The panel is of the opinion that the graduates well surpass the generic quality standard for a regular master's programme.
 The panel also regards the level of the programme as an international example.
 This is reflected in the very proficient use of research methods and skills and the good use of theory and up-to-date discussions of the relevant literature.
-Besides, the theses studied show that the programme operates in the forefront of its field.
 The meeting with students and alumni during the site visit confirmed the high level of the thesis / the programme.
 The students and alumni the panel met are eloquent and highly involved in the programme.
-The alumni survey shows that alumni don't normally find it difficult to find a relevant job (or internship) in (inter) national organisations in their field.
+One of the students won the Thoolen NJCM-Dissertation Prize 2017 and the thesis was published as a monograph.
+The alumni survey shows that alumni don't normally find it difficult to find a relevant job (or internship) in (inter) national organisations in the field of human rights law.